United Arab Emirates Space Agency

-The UAE Space Agency (UAESA) (وكالة الإمارات للفضاء translit: wikālat al-Imārāt l-lifaḍā') is the space agency of the United Arab Emirates government responsible for the development of the country's space industry.
+The United Arab Emirates Space Agency (UAESA) (وكالة الإمارات للفضاء translit: wikālat al-Imārāt l-lifaḍā') is the space agency of the United Arab Emirates government responsible for the development of the country's space industry.
 It was created in 2014 and is responsible for developing and regulating the space sector in the UAE.

 The agency is in charge of the growth of the sector through partnerships, academic programmes and investments in R&D, commercial initiatives, and driving space science research and exploration.
 The law defined that the main headquarters of the Agency are to be in Abu Dhabi and have a branch in Dubai.
-The Board of Directors may establish branches or other offices within and outside the state.
+The board of directors may establish branches or other offices within and outside the state.

 History

-His Highness Sheikh Zayed bin Sultan Al Nahyan meeting with the NASA team responsible for the Apollo moon landing in the 1970s, sparking a national focus on space.
+Sheikh Zayed bin Sultan Al Nahyan meeting with the NASA team responsible for the Apollo moon landing in the 1970s, sparking a national focus on space exploration.

 The United Arab Emirates' interest in astronomy and space sciences dates back to the 1970s when Sheikh and president of the United Arab Emirates Zayed bin Sultan Al Nahyan met with the NASA team responsible for the Apollo moon landing.
 This encounter sparked a national focus on space, eventually leading to the birth of a national space sector with the establishment of Thuraya Telecommunications Company in 1997 and Al Yah Satellite Communications (Yahsat) in 2007.

 In February 2006, Mohammed bin Rashid Al Maktoum, vice president and prime minister of the UAE, launched the Emirates Institution for Advanced Science and Technology, aiming to promote space science and scientific research in the UAE.
 In April 2015, it was merged with the Mohammed bin Rashid Space Centre.

 The UAE Space Agency was established by federal decree in 2014 with the goal of developing the national space sector.
 The agency is responsible for establishing partnerships, assisting academic programs, advancing national and regional space exploration, and investing in research, development, and commercial space projects.

 The UAE uses advanced technology in satellite communications services, with satellites in orbit specializing in various applications: mobile communications, satellite photography, television broadcasting, Internet, communications, radio, and military purposes.

 The space sector is one of the strategic areas outlined by the Higher Policy for Science, Technology, and Innovation.
 It focuses on the exploration of celestial bodies, the development of communication and satellite technology, and the application of the latest space technologies for terrestrial uses.

 In August 2024 the UAE launched its first SAR satellite.

 On 4 January 2025, the UAE entered a new space partnership to send its first Emirati astronaut to orbit the Moon.
 Sheikh Mohammed bin Rashid Al Maktoum, along with Sheikh Hamdan and Sheikh Mansour, witnessed the Mohammed Bin Rashid Space Centre (MBRSC) signing an agreement to participate in the Lunar Gateway project, which will serve as humanity's first space station around the Moon.
-This collaboration aligns with the UAE's long-term investment in space exploration and scientific innovation, aiming to work alongside international partners to enable collective progress for all.